Supersedes 361 FW 2,

 B. Dam.
 A dam is an artificial barrier, including appurtenant works, constructed to impound water for permanent storage or flood control storage.

 C. Dam Height.
-A damís height is the vertical distance between the lowest point on the dam crest and the lowest point in the original streambed measured at the toe of the dam (see Figure 1).
+A damís height is the vertical distance between the lowest point in the original streambed measured at the toe of the dam and the maximum water storage elevation (see Figure 1).Ē

 D. Hazard Classification.
 Hazard classification is a rating based on the potential loss of life or property damage downstream of a dam if the dam were to fail or be misoperated.
 We do not determine hazard classification based on the existing condition of a dam and its appurtenant structures.